argyle77/borders/README.md

 **[default]** - The default mod from minetest_game (https://github.com/minetest/minetest_game) - Some nodes from [default] are referenced, and some of the barrier textures are provided by it.

 ## Optional Dependencies

+**[intllib]** - Internationalization library mod (https://forum.minetest.net/viewtopic.php?id=4929) - For future translations.

 **[doc]** - In-game help mod (https://forum.minetest.net/viewtopic.php?t=15912)

 **[mesecons_mvps]** - From the Mesecons mod (http://mesecons.net/) - Prevents pistons from affecting barrier blocks.

-**[intllib]** - Internationalization library mod (https://forum.minetest.net/viewtopic.php?id=4929) - For future translations.
+#### _Compatibility dependencies_

 **[caverealms]** - Underground Realms mod (https://forum.minetest.net/viewtopic.php?f=9&t=9522) - Provides minimal interoperation by causing caverealms to load first.
+The lowest layer of the world may have flat expanses within the large caves, unless you are using alternate generation.

-**[magma_conduits]** - Magma conduits and volcanoes mod (https://forum.minetest.net/viewtopic.php?t=20188&p=338973) - Provides minimal interoperation by causing magma_conduits to load first.
+**[magma_conduits]** - Magma conduits and volcanoes mod (https://forum.minetest.net/viewtopic.php?t=20188&p=338973) - Provides minimal inter-operation by causing magma_conduits to load first.
+Yields better results near the bottom of the world.

+**[nether]** - Adds a nether to minetest (https://forum.minetest.net/viewtopic.php?t=5790) - Provides minimal inter-operation by causing nether to load first.
+The lowest layer may have flat expanses, unless using alternate generation.

+**[df_caverns]** - Adds dwarf-fortress type caverns to minetest (https://forum.minetest.net/viewtopic.php?f=11&t=17096) - Provides minimal inter-operation for world borders in caves by causing df_caverns to load first.

 If you have a mod that seems to interfere with the borders provided by this mod, especially mods containing mapgen elements, you may find that adding that mod to the dependency lists of this mod may resolve (or ameliorate) your issue.
 I'd be interested in hearing about any problems you may find.

 ## Settings
 There are many variables that can be set with regards to these borders.
 The setbacks from the bottom and edges of the worlds are adjustable, the thickness of the mantle and the deepstone, the hardness of the deepstone, and several parameters that affect how the mantlestone is generated.
 Mantlestone and world-edge barriers can be independently enabled / disabled.
-The world-edge barrier texture can be selected.
+The world-edge barrier texture can be selected (note, different texture may have different properties).
 See Settings -> All / Advanced Settings -> Mods -> borders for more in-depth descriptions of these.
 Alternatively, see settingtypes.txt.

 ## Credits
 This mod, especially the mantlestone bits, owes a great deal to those who created the original works on which it was based.
 LICENSE.md is probably the definitive resource for these credits, but briefly:

-Thank you to celeron55 (Perttu Ahola), kwolekr (Ryan Kwolek), paramat, Wuzzy, Calinou (Hugo Locurcio), jn (Jonathan Neuschäfer	), VanessaE (Vanessa Dannenberg), and help on IRC from rubenwardy, GreenDimond, sofar, and Emerald2.
+Thank you to celeron55 (Perttu Ahola), kwolekr (Ryan Kwolek), paramat, Wuzzy, Calinou (Hugo Locurcio), jn (Jonathan Neuschäfer	), VanessaE (Vanessa Dannenberg), and help on IRC from rubenwardy, GreenDimond, sofar, Emerald2, and many others.

 ## Note
 This is a work in progress.
 Suggestions, bug reports, and complaints are always welcome (vitriol will be ignored).
 Thank you.